GrolauxDonatien/easyOMR/README.md

 ![easyOMR workflows](https://github.com/GrolauxDonatien/easyOMR/blob/main/workflow.png?raw=true)

 easyOMR is an Electron application, using opencv for OMR.
-It is currently translated in english and french.
-To run in french, add --lang=fr as a command line option.
+It is currently translated into English and French.
+To run in French, add `--lang=fr` to the command line.
 You are welcome to contribute other languages.
-Let XX be the 2 character ISO standard for the your new language:
+Let XX be the 2 character ISO standard for the new language:
 - copy www/index-en.html to www/index-XX.html and translate every strings in the file, including HTML and JavaScript.
 - copy resources/template-en.docx to resources/template-XX.docx.
 Once the file is translated, print it to PDF to create resources/template-XX.pdf.